karamathasan/resistorClassifier/readme.md

 ## Model Architecture

 The model is built on MobileNetV2 as a means for transfer learning.
-After that, data augmentation is used in a anti-curriculum manner in combination to fine tuning in phases
+Furthermore, data augmentation is used in a anti-curriculum manner in combination to fine tuning in phases.
+The fine-tuning phase is computationally expensive, and can cause overfitting, so it is made to be the final phase.
+All of the phases before it attempt to maximize the final performance before plateauing by first training on more generalized, augmented data before reaching the true dataset.
+The fine-tuning phase benefits from this, since it is able to train the model past its first plateau.

 ### Phase 1: High Augment (~15 epochs)